tgoldenberg/brn-gitbook/chapter_4_basic_tabbar_navigation.md

 Here's what we just did:

-- we define each tab with information such as its title, icon, and the component it should render
+- We define each tab with information such as its title, icon, and the component it should render.
-- each time a tab is selected, the value of `this.state.selectedTab` changes, rendering a different component
+- Each time a tab is selected, the value of `this.state.selectedTab` changes, rendering a different component.
-- we reference the components `<ActivityView/>`, `<MessagesView/>`, and `<ProfileView/>`, which we still have to define in our project
+- We reference the components `<ActivityView/>`, `<MessagesView/>`, and `<ProfileView/>`, which we still have to define in our project.

 Let's create the folders `activity`, `messages`, and `profile`, under our `application/components` directory, and create the files `ActivityView.js`, `MessagesView.js`, and `ProfileView.js` under each respectively.
 Here is the code to `ActivityView.js`.
 Simple change the name of the component and its title to see the basic `TabBar` functionality.